Prospect Place: Recent history

 The mansion passed through the Adams-Cox family to George Cox (1883-1974), a grandson of G. W. Adams, who owned the property until the 1960s.
-In 1969 the home was sold to Eugene Cox (no relation).
+In 1969 the home was sold to Eugene Cox (no relation to George Cox).
 Eugene operated a gravel mining company, the Cox Gravel Company, which proceeded to mine the remaining 275 acres associated with the estate.
 Cox's wife Peggy convinced him to purchase the Edward Adams home in Adams Mills, Ohio, as well.
 The Cox family lived at the Adams Mills home until Eugene's death in the 1990s.

 While the Cox Gravel Company owned the Prospect Place mansion, it was listed on the National Register of Historic Places.
 The deterioration of the mansion increased due to lack of maintenance and vandalism.
 The interior of the building was all but gutted by thieves and vandals.
 The estate was scheduled to be demolished in 1988.
 Local businessman Dave Longaberger purchased the house to prevent its destruction.

 Longaberger installed a new roof on the structure and increased security with the intention of restoring the home as a future Longaberger Basket Company headquarters building.
 Upon choosing instead to construct the new headquarters of the company in Newark, Ohio, he placed the mansion restoration project on hold.

 Dave Longaberger died of cancer in the 1990s.
 The Longaberger Company continued to maintain security on the property until 2001, when private investors purchased the property with plans to restore and repurpose (adaptively reuse) the mansion into a restaurant and B&B. Financing fell through and a 501(c)(3) non-profit organization, G. W. Adams Education Center, Inc., was established.

 The building is allegedly haunted and was featured in an episode of Ghost Hunters on the SyFy Channel in April 2008.
 It was also featured on Ghost Adventures on the Travel Channel on January 1, 2010, and Ghost Brothers on the Travel Channel on April 26, 2016.

 In 2017, George Jeffrey Adams retired as chairman of the Board of the G. W. Adams Educational Center, citing failing health.
 A new board of trustees was immediately installed and repairs and restoration work were resumed.
-The new board consists of Jeffery Cole, Carrie Dean, Amy Green, Kristen Ketterer-Everman, and Jason Dean.